camptocamp/tilecloud-chain/README.rst

 Mapnik grid layers
 ~~~~~~~~~~~~~~~~~~

-With Mapnik we can generate UTFGrid tiles (JSON format that describe the tiles present on a corresponding tile)
+With Mapnik we can generate UTFGrid tiles (JSON format that describes the tiles present on a corresponding tile)
 by using the ``output_format`` 'grid', see also: https://github.com/mapnik/mapnik/wiki/MapnikRenderers#grid_renderer.

 Specific configuration: